mickaeltemporao/itds/docs/activities/participation.md

 ## **:fontawesome-regular-comments: Online Engagement**

 Students are also expected to be active on the communication platform, that is by asking questions or by helping their peers when they have questions.
-For more details see the [Communication](../../#communication) guidelines in the syllabus.
+For more details see the [Communication](../syllabus.md#communication)